huonglt/tabs-app/README.md

 This app is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for a speedy development.

+### Requirements
+node v16.13.2 and above
+npm v8.1.2 and above

 ### To set up

 Get the source code\